-Creating a Dreamy Bedroom for a Little Boy
+Creating a Dreamy Little Boys Bedroom

 With our home move, we have decided to change the entire theme of Alexander's bedroom.
 As he will shortly be turning 3, we wanted to choose a theme that will last for a few years but will also appeal to him right now.
 Low maintenance, resonance and luxury were the key factors here.
 If he could choose, he might have chosen a Lightening Mcqueen themed room and then get tired of it very quickly :) It was a sad departure from his Peter Rabbit themed nursery but one we were excited to showcase to him!